Book Pipeline Competition

 – In addition, for novels, novellas, and other full-length or in-progress books, we’ll accept up to approximately the first 5,000 words.
 For plays, graphic novels, proposals, and short stories, the complete manuscript may be submitted.

-Materials may be uploaded during registration, or sent by email to firstname.lastname@example.org after registration.
+*Materials may be uploaded during registration, OR sent as an attachment to firstname.lastname@example.org after registration.
+Registrants will receive a confirmation email with further info and instructions.

 Criteria & Review: All entries are judged on the basis of concept originality, writing ability, and primarily the property’s viability as a film or television series.
 Judges will consist of Script Pipeline executives and the supporting management/production companies in the latter rounds of review.

-Every entrant will receive brief, general feedback on their submission, specifically on the material’s adaptation potential, after results have been announced.
-Notes will be sent direct via email.
+Feedback: Every entrant will receive brief, general feedback on their submission, specifically on the material’s adaptation potential, once results have been announced.
+Comments are sent direct via email after final judging is completed in April 2017.

 – Material may be published or unpublished; if published, the film AND television rights must be available